The Challenge

 Adults

-A rapid increase in residents aged 35-64 will bring new challenges for local health and social care services in Tower Hamlets.
-With people living longer, and with one or multiple long-term health conditions, we are exploring ways to provide support for adults throughout the Borough.
+Tower Hamlets is one of the fastest growing places in the country.
+A rapid increase in residents aged 35-64 will bring new challenges for local health and social care services locally.
+We're also a place of extremes: with some affluent residents living alongside pockets of severe deprivation.
+Some our residents live with multiple long-term health conditions.
+We are working together to provide support for adults throughout the borough.

 THT Icon58 01